 The worst is that your customers don’t know the difference between your promotions and these browser injected ads.
 This can not just lure them away from your site to other competing websites, but also hamper their perception of your brand.

 Take for instance this site.
-The browser injected ads – price drop alert and best price, blend in so perfectly with the design that there is no way of telling the difference.
+The browser injected ads – related products, blend in so perfectly with the design that there is no way of telling that they are not being run by the site itself.

 What do browser injected ads look like?